Master of Arts in Religion

 - Applicant should request references from three persons who can attest to the applicant's promise for graduate study.
 References use the form at this link: Reference Form, and must be submitted to applicant in a sealed envelope.
 Recommenders should be persons who have known the applicant for more than 1 year and who have knowledge of the intellectual and ministerial abilities of the applicant.

 - Please have all transcripts and references sent to your address in sealed envelopes to be mailed together in one packet.
 Send your complete packet to: Graceland University, Independence Campus Attn: Seminary Admissions, 1401 West Truman Road, Independence, MO 64050.
+You may also email your transcripts and references to Jamie Presler.

 - Students must attend focus sessions in person when a course includes a focus session.
 Focus sessions are scheduled during the fourth weeks of January and May of each year.